-OVERVIEW OF THE BUDGET PROCESS AND BUDGET DOCUMENTS
+PRESENTATION 11: OVERVIEW OF THE BUDGET PROCESS AND BUDGET DOCUMENTS

-On 30th November 2019, the discussions were facilitated by the Clerk of the Committee who to the Members through an overview of the budget process, scrutiny of key documents, revenue raising measures and M&E.
+On 7th November 2019, the discussions were facilitated by the Mr. Austin Inyundele, Clerk Assistant who to the Members through an overview of the budget process, scrutiny of key documents, revenue raising measures and M&E.